karthikeya08/ADVANCED-ENCRYPTION-TOOL/README.md

 Decryption: Reads the IV from the encrypted file, decrypts the content using the provided key, and saves the original file.

+# Security Notes

+Key Management: Ensure that encryption keys are stored securely and not hardcoded.

+IV Handling: The IV is randomly generated for each encryption and stored with the ciphertext.

+Padding Scheme: Uses space padding; can be modified to PKCS7 padding.

+# Legal Disclaimer

+This tool is intended for legal and ethical use only.
+Unauthorized encryption or decryption of files may violate data privacy laws.